NAMES Project AIDS Memorial Quilt: Projects inspired by NAMES

+During the COVID-19 pandemic, a quilt volunteer, McMullin, made protective masks for community service organizations from quilting fabric.

+The quilt inspired the creation of the UK AIDS Memorial Quilt that commemorates the lives of almost 400 individuals affected by HIV/AIDS from the United Kingdom.

 Display location

-In November 2019 the NAMES Project Foundation and House Speaker Nancy Pelosi announced that the quilt would relocate to San Francisco under the permanent care and stewardship of the National AIDS Memorial starting in 2020.
+In November 2019 the NAMES Project Foundation and House Speaker Nancy Pelosi announced that the quilt would relocate to San Francisco under the permanent care and stewardship of the National AIDS Memorial, starting in 2020.
 The Project's archives were gifted to the joint care with the American Folklife Center at the U.S. Library of Congress, allowing for greater public access.
 This action returns the quilt to San Francisco, where the project began.